AdamPalmer28/GoChess/documentation/todo and notes/engine_todo.md

 - Test TT is working correctly
 - Copy of gamestate (create copy and check all of previous properties remain the same without affecting the original)

-- benchmark 20 move game
-  - use FindBestMove with make_move = false

 ---

 # Algorithm improvements